Quansight-Labs/quansight-labs-site/posts/2021/02/enhancements-to-numba-guvectorize-decorator.md

 In the future we would like to bring the `@guvectorize` capabilities closer to the `@vectorize` ones.
 For instance, currently it is not possible to call a guvectorize function from a jitted (`@jit`) function.
 Some work needs to be done in this direction.

 We would like to thank the [D. E. Shaw group](https://www.deshaw.com/) for sponsoring this work.
-The D.E.
-Shaw group collaborates with Quansight on numerous open source projects, including Numba, Dask and Project Jupyter.
+The D. E. Shaw group collaborates with Quansight on numerous open source projects, including Numba, Dask and Project Jupyter.

 ![https://www.deshaw.com](/images/sponsors/black_logo_417x125.png)